 Warson Woods has two parts.
 The first is the older section of charming, beautifully maintained homes, many Cape Cods and Colonials, that line hilly, tree-shaded streets.
 Larger ranch homes make up the "newer," more level western part.
 Sought after, prosperous, and convenient, Warson Woods borders Ladue, Kirkwood, Rock Hill and Glendale.

 Des Peres, French for "the fathers," is a well planned residential community that features many larger traditional homes on generous lots.
 Because of its central location and easy access to virtually all major highways, it offers convenient commuting to most of the metro area.
-It includes office complexes and the totally redeveloped and expanded Westfield Shoppingtown Center featuring all new Nordstrom’s and Lord & Taylor department stores.
+It includes office complexes and the totally redeveloped and expanded Westfield Shoppingtown Center featuring all new Nordstrom’s department store.

 When westward development reached quiet Creve Coeur in the late 50s and early 60s, this quiet hamlet knew exactly what to do.
 It embraced change and welcomed home builders and developers of office buildings and medical facilities.
 Mercy Hospital, DeSmet Jesuit High, Whitfield School, churches, synagogues, and shopping centers appeared.
 Today, progressive Creve Coeur is still recognized for its foresight and openness for new ideas.